 Planetary subverts this trope at one point; one issue takes them to a funeral for an Expy of John Constantine which is attended by other homages to the Vertigo Comics characters of the 1980s and 1990s.
 Although Jakita is a passionate champion of them, the Affectionate Parody nature of the scene is pointedly undercut when Elijah bluntly points out that, divorced of their original political and social contexts, they can't help but look a bit ridiculous.
 Jakita is forced to concede that he has a point.

 During the Hands of the Mandarin crossover in the Iron Man books, a spell conjured by the titular villain negated all modern technology.
-War Machine briefly considered allowing things to remain as they were, by pointing out that things like the atom bomb, pollution, and militarized dictatorships would no longer be an issue, only for his friend Su Yin to counter by mentioning that smallpox, slavery, and other atrocities existed long before modern technology was around.
+War Machine briefly considered allowing things to remain as they were, by pointing out that things like the atom bomb, pollution, and militarized dictatorships would no longer be an issue, only for his friend Su Yin to counter by mentioning that horrible things, all the way to full-blown atrocities against humanity, existed long before modern technology was around.

-Su Yin: Never, ever delude yourself that the past was better.
+Su Yin: And what about smallpox?
+Sewage in the streets?
+Slavery?
+Never, ever delude yourself that the past was better.
 Ignorance has always been mankind's greatest enemy.